Frequently Asked Questions – Site Remediation and Demolition Project

 I received a letter for you to undertake a property condition inspection at my property.
 What does this mean?

-In November 2015, CSIRO offered to complete a property condition inspection at a number of properties in close proximity to the stage one demolition works.
+In November 2015, CSIRO offered to complete a property condition inspection at a number of properties in close proximity to the stage 1 & 2 demolition works.
 The purpose of this inspection is to record the baseline condition of these properties before demolition works starts.
+In November 2016, CSIRO offered to complete a property condition inspection at a number of properties in close proximity to the stage 3 demolition works.

-I’m in close proximity to the stage two works and have not received a letter about a property condition inspection?
+I’m in close proximity to the stage 3 works and have not received a letter about a property condition inspection?

 What does a property condition inspection involve?